 The authors are indebted to the many capable blind persons who shared out of their own personal experiences.
 Although most of the biographies and autobiographies are written in retrospect, and thus subject to filtered interpretations of remembered experiences, the illustrations chosen represent a larger collection of events common to many.
 The excerpts cited illustrate a particular point in this text and by no means represent endorsement of any or all of the content of the biography or autobiography.
 These biographical sketches along with personal comments of Chapter 10 are not offered to prove a theoretical model but serve only to illustrate it.
-A list of the biographies and autobiographies reviewed for this book are marked with an asterisk in the bibliography.
+A list of the biographies and autobiography.